Premarket: 5 things to know before the bell

 Most Asian markets ended the day with losses.
 The Nikkei in Tokyo dropped 1%.

-2. Takeover talk: Investors will be monitoring shares in Rite Aid (RAD) on Tuesday after the Wall Street Journal reported that Albertsons is going to buy the rest of the drugstore chain that's not already being sold to Walgreens Boots Alliance (WBA).
+2. Takeover time: Shares in Rite Aid (RAD) are surging on Tuesday after Albertsons agreed to buy the drug store company and its thousands of stores.

-Rite Aid is in the process of handing over nearly 2,000 stores to Walgreens as part of a $4.4 billion deal.
+Rite Aid recently struck a deal with Walgreens Boots Alliance (WBA) worth $4.4 billion to hand over nearly 2,000 of its stores.
+Albertsons is now buying the rest.

+The deal has been designed in such a way that, once completed, the privately held Albertsons will become a publicly traded company on the New York Stock Exchange.

 Before the Bell newsletter: Key market news.
 In your inbox.
 Subscribe now!